dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Do a reverse stream walk every time a pulse update is received.

 Lift should send a manifest, and we should be able to trace this down on server side.

+Make a pm2 tool to retrieve a given block cid.
+Load up a second window, download the given block. turn off all the caching.
+Grind thru all combinations of hamt updates, of all combinations of blocks, and check that they provide a fully loadable Crisp.